Distance to Nearest Road: 2.5 miles

 Something We Learned: The roar of a busy road can be prominently heard over 2.5 miles away…all day and all night.

-Remote Footprints is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
-We call this unique endeavor–Project Remote.
+Project Remote is working to precisely calculate and travel to the remotest locations in each of the 50 United States.
 Below is a written account of our 2-day canoeing expedition to document the Arkansas Remote Spot.
 This is our 12th state Remote Spot documented as part of Project Remote.

 Click on the ‘Play’ button below to view our panoramic video of the Remote Spot.